Research Incentives: Cash and Gift Cards

-When one or more payments totaling $600 or more are made to the same person in a calendar year, we will collect a Form W-9.
+When one or more payments totaling $600 or more are made to the same person in a calendar year, the researcher must collect a Form W-9 and submit to the college research office (Missy Thomas and Hannah Harfst-Koelbl).
 Note that NC State will issue a Form 1099 to anyone who is paid $600 or more.
 However, the 1099 will not indicate that the recipient was a research subject.

 Can I hold a drawing?

 Random drawings may be allowable with IRB approval.
 Do not use the terms “lottery” or “raffle” as these terms suggest you pay into an opportunity for a larger payout.
 A random drawing requires no money from the recipient.